AdobeDocs/dynamic-media-classic.en/help/using/previewing-asset.md

     * In the Viewer List window, under the Actions column of the table, select **[!UICONTROL Embed Code]**.

       When you select **[!UICONTROL Embed Code]**, the Embedded Code window is opened where you can review the viewer code.
-Editing of the code is not permitted in the window.
-You can also copy the code to the clipboard so you can paste it in your Web pages.
+You cannot edit the code in the window.
+You can also copy the code to the clipboard so you can paste it in your web pages.

       Close the displayed preview.